Evolution of the Humanbecoming Paradigm

-The first theme, MEANING, is expressed in the first principle of humanbecoming, which states that "Structuring meaning is the imaging and valuing of languaging" (Parse, 2007, p.
-309).
-This principle means that people coparticipate in creating what is real for them through self-expression in living their values in a chosen way.
+The first theme, MEANING, is expressed in the first principle of humanbecoming, which states that "Structuring meaning is the imaging and valuing of languaging" (Parse, 2014, p.
+37).
+This principle means that people coparticipate in creating what is real for them as shown in their expressions of living their values in a chosen way.

-The second theme, RHYTHMICITY, is expressed in the second principle of humanbecoming, which states that "Configuring rhythmical patterns of relating is the revealing-concealing and enabling-limiting of connecting-separating" (Parse, 2007, p.
-309).
-This principle means that the unity of life encompasses apparent opposites in rhythmic patterns of relating.
-It means that in living moment-to-moment one shows and does not show self as opportunities and limitations emerge in moving with and apart from others.
+The second theme, RHYTHMICITY, is expressed in the second principle of humanbecoming, which states that "Configuring rhythmical patterns is the revealing-concealing and enabling-limiting of connecting-separating" (Parse, 2014, p.
+43).
+This principle means that living paradox encompasses apparent opposite experiences that coexist in rhythmical patterns.
+It means that in living moment-to-moment one shows and does not show opportunities and limitations that emerge in moving with and apart from others.

-The third theme, TRANSCENDENCE, is expressed in the third principle of humanbecoming, which states that "Cotranscending with possibles is the powering and originating of transforming" (Parse, 2007, p.
-309).
-This principle means that moving beyond the "now" moment is forging a unique personal path for oneself in the midst of ambiguity and continuous change.
+The third theme, TRANSCENDENCE, is expressed in the third principle of humanbecoming, which states that "Cotranscending with possibles is the powering and originating of transforming" (Parse, 2014, p.
+47).
+This principle means that moving with now moments is living the becoming visible-invisible becoming with the ambiguity of the continuous change of the emerging now.

-The themes and principles of humanbecoming are permeated by four postulates: illimitability, paradox, freedom, and mystery (Parse, 2007).
-ILLIMITABILITY is "the indivisible unbounded knowing extended to infinity, the all-at-once remembering and prospecting with the moment" (p.
-308).
-PARADOX is "an intricate rhythm expressed as a pattern preference" (p.
+The themes and principles of humanbecoming are permeated by four postulates: illimitability, paradox, freedom, and mystery (Parse, 2007, 2014).
+ILLIMITABILITY is "the indivisible unbounded knowing extended to infinity, the all-at-once remembering and prospecting with the emerging now" (Parse, 2014, p.
+36).
+PARADOX is "an intricate rhythm expressed as a pattern preference" (Parse, 2014, p.
+36).
+Paradoxes are not "opposites to be reconciled or dilemmas to be overcome but, rather, liv[ing] rhythms" (Parse, 2007, p.
 309).
-Paradoxes are not "opposites to be reconciled or dilemmas to be overcome but, rather, lived rhythms" (p.
-309).
-FREEDOM is "contextually construed liberation" (p.
-309).
-Humans are free and continuously choose ways of being with their situations.
-MYSTERY "is the unexplainable, that which cannot be completely known" (p.
-309).
+FREEDOM is "contextually construed liberation" (Parse, 2014, p.
+36).
+Humans are free and continuously choose ways of becoming with their situations.
+MYSTERY "is the unexplainable, that which cannot be completely known unequivocally" (Parse, 2014, p.
+36).
 It is the inconceivable, unutterable, unknowable nature of the indivisible, unpredictable, everchanging humanuniverse (Parse, 2007, 2008).

 Parse, R. R. (2007).
 The humanbecoming school of thought in 2050.
 Nursing Science Quarterly, 20, 308-311.